Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Introduction

-We focus on compilations for trapped-ion hardware with global M{\o}lmer-S{\o}renson \cite{lotshaw_modeling_2023} or optical dipole force \cite{bohnet2016quantum} interactions.
-These gates natively implement an equally-weighted all-to-all Ising evolution with Hamiltonian \cite{rajakumar_generating_2022} show that arbitrary graph couplings for QAOA can be compiled on trapped-ion hardware using a sequence of global \hising pulses and individual "bit flips" (single-qubit Pauli-$X$ unitaries) to produce effective Ising interactions localized to star graphs, which can be summed to generate $C$ for any arbitrary graph.
-Their algorithm---called \textsc{union-of-stars}---compiles unweighted graphs with $O(n)$ \hising pulses while weighted graphs require $O(m) = O(n^2)$ \hising pulses in the worst-case; for weighted and unweighted graphs the number of bit flip operations is $O(m)$.
+We focus on compilations for trapped-ion hardware with global M{\o}lmer-S{\o}renson (MS) \cite{lotshaw_modeling_2023} or optical dipole force \cite{bohnet2016quantum} interactions.
+These gates natively implement an equally-weighted all-to-all Ising evolution with Hamiltonian \cite{rajakumar_generating_2022} show that arbitrary graph couplings for QAOA can be compiled on trapped-ion hardware using a sequence of global \hising pulses and individual ``bit flips'' (single-qubit Pauli-$X$ unitaries) to produce effective Ising interactions localized to star graphs, which can be summed to generate $C$ for any arbitrary graph.
+Their algorithm -- called \unionofstars\ -- compiles unweighted graphs with $O(n)$ \hising pulses while weighted graphs require $O(m) = O(n^2)$ \hising pulses in the worst-case; for weighted and unweighted graphs the number of bit flip operations is $O(m)$.
 Compilations that use fewer \hising pulses and bit flips can potentially reduce noise in the compiled circuit.

-In our first contribution, we show that if a $1 - \epsilon$ factor approximation loss in Max-Cut approximation can be tolerated\footnote{$\epsilon > 0$ is an arbitrary number that can be chosen to suit the needs of optimization.
-The smaller $\epsilon$ is, the better the Max-Cut approximation.}, then a weighted graph $G$ on $n$ vertices can be written as a (weighted) sum of at most $O(\log(n/\epsilon))$ unweighted graphs using our decomposition technique.
+In our first contribution, we show that if a $1 - \epsilon$ factor approximation loss in Max-Cut approximation can be tolerated, then a weighted graph $G$ on $n$ vertices can be written as a (weighted) sum of at most $O(\log(n/\epsilon))$ unweighted graphs using our decomposition technique.
+Here, $\epsilon > 0$ is an arbitrary number that can be chosen to suit the needs of optimization.
+The smaller $\epsilon$ is, the better the Max-Cut approximation.
 Consequently, we can compile $G$ by composing the compilations of each of these unweighted graphs.
-This uses a total of $O(n \log(n/\epsilon))$ \hising pulses in the worst-case, which is asymptotically much smaller\footnote{e.g. even for $\epsilon = 1/n$ this number is $O(n \log n)$} than the $O(m) = O(n^2)$ pulses needed by the edge-by-edge compilation in \textsc{union-of-stars}.
+This uses a total of $O(n \log(n/\epsilon))$ \hising pulses in the worst-case, which is asymptotically much smaller than the $O(m) = O(n^2)$ pulses needed by the edge-by-edge compilation in \unionofstars (e.g., $O(n \log n)$ vs $O(n^2)$ even for $\epsilon = 1/\log n$).